RC1140/rc1140.github.com/braindumps/dotjs.md

 ssl when hosting the server since the cert is distributed with the extension changing the cert is easy enough.

-This ends the files in the bi folder , as usual its pretty clean and efficient.
+This ends the files in the bin folder , as usual its pretty clean and efficient.

 Extension folder
 -------------------